erl-j/masked-generative-music-transformer/README.md

 We currently use simple piano rolls of size 36 pitches X 32 timesteps as our target representation.

-The goal of the project is to apply various techniques to guide the music generation process, such as:
+The goal of the project is to apply a pretrained model to tasks such as:
-- Scale/Rhythm constraints during sampling.
+- Scale/Rhythm constrained generation.
 - "Genre" conditioning.
-- "Style" conditioning.
+- Velocity generation..
-- Velocity generation.
+- Microtiming generation etc..

-We are currently working on applying the model to other music representations.
+We are also working on applying the model to other music representations.

 An Arxiv paper is on the way.